Kibibit/kibibit-code-editor/CONTRIBUTING.md

 In addition, where a contribution is aimed at resolving a bug or implementing a feature that can only be measured in a real browser, an e2e test proving the expected behaviour should be included.

+# Link PR and issues

+To connect between your PR and a specific Issue, write the following somewhere in your PR: `connects to #{PR number}`

 # README

 If your PR adds new behaviour or modifies existing behaviour, the README should be updated.